 What to make: Veggie niçoise salad with red curry green beans

 There’s a reason lemonade is the official drink of summer (sorry, rosé).
-Starting in June, you can find us adding lemon to nearly all of our dinners, from pasta to pizza and beyond.
+Starting in June, you should be adding lemon to nearly all of your dinners, from pasta to pizza and beyond.
 While you probably won’t be munching on a whole, raw lemon anytime soon, it can provide more than 100 percent of the recommended daily vitamin C intake.
 We’ll take another lemonade.

 What to make: Grilled flatbread pizza with artichoke, ricotta and lemon